 Here are some common sense guidelines that should be followed when preparing molybdenum parts for EB welding:

 - It is best to use clean cloth, like cheese cloth or paper towels, when cleaning molybdenum surfaces with solvents.
+Precision parts should be handled wearing powder free, latex gloves, and cleaned using link free cotton swaps and delicate task wipes with the appropriate solvent.

 - Do not use compressed shop air to blow debris off the joint, as it often contaminates the weld area.
 Instead, use a bottled gas, such as argon or nitrogen.